Golf Swing Tips | Golf Fitness Exercises

 Golf Fitness Exercise #4 – Shoulder Stretch with Core Rotation

-Golf Fitness Exercise #5 -Lower Back Extension
+Golf Fitness Exercise #5 – Lower Back Extension

-This exercise also incorporates the medicine ball and is an essential exercise for strengthening a golfer’s lower back.
-It is essentially a reverse sit-up.
-It may also be performed on a workout bench as long as your feet are secured.
-To perform this exercise, the person should secure your feet or have a spotter hold their legs in place.
-Extend your torso over the end of the bench and then lift yourself at the waist – basically perform a reverse sit-up.
+When performing this exercise, the person doing the lower back extension should try to secure their feet or have a spotter hold their legs in place.
+Then, extend your torso over the end of the bench and lift yourself at the waist – basically perform a reverse sit-up.
 In this position your lower back is being worked out as opposed to your abdominal muscles.

-Comments
+3 Comments